 Serving this prawn risotto

-For another main meal that you can serve to baby as well, why not try my Butternut Pumpkin and Pine Nut Pasta.
+For another main meal that you can serve to baby as well, why not try my Butternut Squash Pasta.
 It’s made with a vegetable-based pasta sauce, is full of flavour and has a lovely creamy texture.

 I hope your family enjoys this recipe as much as we do.
 If you try this Prawn and Pea Risotto, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you!
-Don’t forget to follow me on Facebook, Instagram and Pinterest too for more healthy dinner recipes for family.
+Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby and toddler-friendly dinner recipes.

 Happy cooking!